oussemos/fail2ban-dashboard/README.md

 ### ToDO List

-* Using AJAX to get informations
+* Using AJAX to get informations and updates
+* Possibility to modify filters

 ### System